Repairing Australia’s income support safety net benefits us all

 An effective social security system not only helps individuals going through tough times but, ultimately, helps everyone.
 We urge the government to invest in a social security system that can meet current and future challenges.

-* Jobseeker allowance single adult no child
+* Jobseeker allowance single adult no child as at September 2022

 Having a job no longer means someone is safe from poverty